Kosurisaipriyanka/placement-management-system/README.md

 # Placement Management System

-A Django-based backend application with REST APIs to manage student placement data.
+## Overview
+Placement Management System is a Django-based web application developed to manage student placement information efficiently.
+The project provides REST APIs for handling student records and placement-related operations using Django and SQLite.

+---

 ## Features
-- Admin login using Django admin panel
+- Admin authentication using Django Admin Panel
-- Add, edit, and delete student records (CRUD operations)
+- Add, update, view, and delete student records
-- Display student details on a web page
-- Developed REST APIs for managing student and placement data
+- REST APIs for student and placement management
+- Display student details through web pages
-- Uses Django MVT architecture
+- Organized using Django MVT architecture
-- Database handled using Django ORM (SQLite)
+- Database management using Django ORM and SQLite

+---

 ## Technologies Used
 - Python